mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-airgapped/index.md

 Konvoy supports Kubernetes control plane high availability (HA) out-of-the-box for on-premises deployments if you do not have a third-party load balancer.

-The default control plane load balancer for Konvoy is based on [Keepalived][keepalived].
+The default control plane load balancer for Konvoy is based on [Keepalived][keepalived], which will be deployed on all control-plane nodes as static kubernetes pods.

 To use `keepalived` control plane load balancing:

-- Identify and reserve a virtual IP (VIP) address from your networking infrastructure.
+- Identify and reserve an unused virtual IP (VIP) address from your networking infrastructure.
+During the installation, the Konvoy installer will check if the designated IP isn't pingable, i.e if it's free for using as the keepalived's VIP.

 - Configure your networking infrastructure so that the reserved virtual IP address is reachable:
   - from all hosts specified in the inventory file.